ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 Most of these diagrams are not very detailed, to see more detail of the application you can run it with the help of our guide (How to make _Chirp!_ work locally).
 There you will see the interface as well as our applications behavior.

 ## Sequence diagram
 In [@fig:SQD1].
 A sequence diagram of an unauthorized actor.
 Hereafter, referred to as UA, accessing our project.
 It shows the UA sending the HTTP Get request to receive the website.
 After the initial request, the Chirp.Razor starts to build the HTML.
-Here, an asynchronous object creation message is sent through the interface in the core and onto the repository.The repository returns the same static content for all actors sending this request.
+Here, an asynchronous object creation message is sent through the interface in the core and onto the repository.
+The repository returns the same static content for all actors sending this request.
 Using Linq, the repository queries the SQL database for the 32 most recent cheeps.

 The database sends the 32 cheeps to the repository.
 Which inserts each cheep into a CheepDTO before returning a list of 32 CheepDTOs.
 This list is sent back through the system, shown in [@fig:SQD1].
 Arriving in Chirp.Razor.
-It is weaved into the HTML, checking the if the user is Authorized.
+It is weaved into the HTML, checking if the user is Authorized.
 Before the page is returned to the UA.

 ![Sequence Diagram Unauthorized](Images/SequenceDiagramUnauthorized.png){width=70% #fig:SQD1}

 [@fig:SQD2] show a known actor accessing our site, logging in and sending a Cheep.
 The first Get request is the same as seen in [@fig:SQD1].
 It deviates during the authentication step as the actor presses the login link.
-As the actor logs log in, Microsoft Identity redirects them to Azure OIDC.
-Which then redirect to GitHub.
+As the actor logs log in, Microsoft Identity redirects them to Azure OIDC., which then redirect to GitHub.

 After the actor has logged in, GitHub sends a token back to be checked by Azure.
 The token is in the URL.
-With it confirmed, the Razor page HTML Will change.
+With it confirmed, the Razor page HTML will change.

-Then the authorized user fills out the desired cheep and Chirps it.
+Then the authorized user fills out the desired cheep and Chirps it (posts it).
 When that happens, Chirp.Razor constructs a CheepDTO and sends it through the core, where it is validated and sent to the repository.
-Afterwards it is committed to the database granted tha validation confirms.
+Afterwards it is committed to the database granted that the validation confirms.

 Then, confirmation of success is sent back, at which point the razorpage redirects to itself to reload the content.